Alcosmos/clash-of-clans-clanwebs/README.md

 ## Updates
 * **v1.1** - Links updated.
 * **v2** - Added Clan trophies in the side menu and members levels.
+* **v3** - A new message is displayed instead of the maintenance one if there's an API authentication problem.
 ---
 If you found a bug or got any problem during the process, feel free to open an issue in the repository or contact me in any other way, but please, try by yourself before doing it.